isirode/PlaymodeGraphEditor/DEVELOPER.md

   - [ ] Block recursivity
   - [ ] Allow recursivity (with a control node)

+- [ ] Editor mode
+  - [ ] Allow to use the graph in Editor mode
+  - [ ] Provide an example of how to use a saved (in Editor mode) graph in Playmode

 ### Code quality

 - [ ] Split the BaseNode file and add regions